Job Description for Managing Director

 Managing directors are the most senior corporate executives at a company.
 They are responsible for executing the overall vision and strategic plan of the company.
 Each and every employee of the company is eventually answerable to the managing director and the managing director, in turn, is responsible to the board of directors and the shareholders.

 The managing director oversees all daily activities of the company as well as the planning of strategic ventures, acquisitions, major capital expenditures, top hiring decisions, ensuring governance and compliance, and is ultimately responsible for every major decision affecting the company.
 Please note that the terminology sometimes differs from one country to another and the title of managing director might mean something different in a different country.
-For a brief explanation of the terminology please follow the linked article <link to article on qualifications>.
+For a brief explanation of the terminology please follow the article on qualifications.

 Managing Director responsibilities